SilkRose/Pony/src/stories/pink-reflections/01-pink-reflection.md

 "That won't happen, I won't let it!"

 *"But it will!
-Sooner or later, all of...
-THIS, that you've kept hidden underneath will be too much to handle.
+Sooner or later, all of… THIS, that you've kept hidden underneath, will be too much to handle.
 What then?
 Please, you can't keep doing this!"*

 "No, it won't, you're wrong.
 I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

 *"You know it will, and you're afraid.
 You've delayed the crash, and you're terrified of the burns."*

+"I've delayed it this long, what's a few more years?"

+*"You don't have a few more years, you need help, and you need it now!"*

+"I don't need nothing from nopony, I just need to make my friends smile."

+*"What about those friends?
+What will you do when you can't make them smile?
+When you burn out and can't plan the next party, the next celebration?"*

+"I haven't run out of ideas yet, and I got a million more in the back of my head, as long as I force myself, I can do anything."

+*"What about when forcing yourself stops working?
+When you see a room and the decorations don't appear in your mind, when your party cannon fails?"*

+"I'm not going to fail, and I'm not going to burnout!"

+*"What about when you're alone?
+When you have no friends?
+Will you care then?"*

+"My friends will never abandon me, especially Rainbow Dash."

+*"Why bring up Rainbow Dash, still holding out hope she will like you back?
+Will you get help when she rejects you, when they all do?"*

+"They would never do that…"

+*"They WILL and are going to if you don't get the help you NEED."*

+Pinkie stomps her hooves on the floor and lets out a frustrated huff.
+"No they won't.
+We've been over this a million times already."

+"Getting angry won't help, you're under too much pressure for that to let off steam."

+"I can handle the pressure," Pinkie almost screams.